Visas & Travel Documentation

 Once you arrive at AEP check-in for domestic flights is a minimum of 2 hours (3 hours is recommended by Aerolineas Argentinas) prior to the flight.
 The airport departures terminal itself is often extremely busy, with both Argentines and tourists flying out all over the country.
 There can often be long lines for check-in, despite the introduction of self-check-in desks, as most then also need to drop their baggage off too.

 As such, we recommend having 5 hours of connection time between arriving at one airport and departing from the other.
-We strongly advise against having only one night between your international flight arrival and your itinerary starting.
+If you can afford the time, we recommend having a night between your international and onward domestic flight to Patagonia, just in case of any delays.

 Aerolineas Argentinas are notorious for schedule changes.
 We have found that they are sometimes not communicated, so please frequently check your Aerolineas Argentinas online account to ensure your domestic flight time is as expected.
 If it has been altered to a time that is not convenient for you, please contact Aerolineas Argentinas directly as there may be a more suitable flight.